Welcome to Dinosaur Ridge. You have an exciting day ahead of you!

 - We are an outdoor museum.
 This means that our fossils, bones, and you are exposed to the elements.
 Please bring a jacket, a hat, sunscreen, and plenty of water.

-- We have water and soda available for purchase in our Main Visitor Center Gift Shop.
+- Water and soda are available for purchase in our Main Visitor Center Gift Shop.

 - We do not have an on-site restaurant.
-During the summer you can visit our Stegosaurus Snack Shack for granola bars, candy and other snacks, but we recommended bringing your own lunch or snacks if you will be hungry on the Ridge.
+During the summer you can visit our Stegosaurus Snack Shack for granola bars, candy, and other snacks, but we recommended bringing your own lunch or snacks.

-- Please deposit all trash in our designated trash and recycling bins.
+- Please deposit all trash in designated trash and recycling bins.

-- There are port-o-lets located on the Ridge (on the east side just uphill from the main tracksite)
+- There are port-o-lets located on the east side of the Ridge uphill from the main track site).